 Timberline Play Trail

 Children of all ages and abilities will love the recently installed “Timberline” play trail.
 With its adventure climbing units, challenging balance beams, wobbly bridges and exhilarating slides, this play area brings even more hours of play for all the family at Alice Holt!

 The Gruffalo and Gruffalo's Child sculptures can be found on our Easy Access Discovery Trail, so why not come and visit and see if you can find them?

 Cycling at Alice Holt

-The Cycle Centre is open 7 days a week from 9am till 4pm (closed Christmas Eve and Christmas Day).
+Our cycle hire provider is on site with a range of adult and children's bikes available.
+The Cycle Centre is open 7 days a week from 9am till 4pm.
 For further information call 01420 521297 or visit their website.